hackclub/hackclub/workshops/space_game/README.md

     time.sleep(1)
   game2end = True
 ```
-- Add this function right below our "right" function.
-- This function tells the user how much time they have left to press the space bar before the game ends.
-- The "time.sleep(1)" line will wait one second before running the for loop again.
-- The game2end boolean is set to true.
+The "time.sleep(1)" line will wait one second before running the for loop again.
+The loop runs timeVal times, so that is how we create a five second timer.
+After the loop, set the game2end boolean to true.

 # Space Bar
 <img src="https://media0.giphy.com/media/3o6nV0O3Df8yh9oGpq/giphy.gif" width="380" alt="Space Bar Gif">

-This code will play when the user presses space.
-This is where it will check what game is currently being played and have code for both games.
+The user's gonna be pressing space so let's handle that.
+This is also where it will check what game is currently being played and have code for both games.

 ## Initial Variables
 ```csharp